JMRMEDEV/vengayam/README.md

 ### CashInCashOut

 Component that takes a JSON array as an attribute and display month graphics based on it.
 It can focus a specific month and show the scpecific quantities related to it.
 It sets a maximum and average values based on all the passed data for plotting the information.

+**TODO:**

+1. Constraint min dimensions to avoid layout messing up.
+2. Setting case for the scenario where passed last month is not current month.

 Example usage: